efugier/smartcat/README.md

 Ask anything without leaving the confort of your terminal!
 Use the `-i` flag so that it doesn't wait for piped input.

 ```
-sc -i "write an overview of this prject's usage" -c "src/**/*.rs"
+sc -i "write an overview of this project's usage" -c "src/**/*.rs"
 ```
 > _This project is a smart version of the Unix cat command.
 It takes text and a prompt, then outputs text according to specifications.
 The output is clean and ready for further processing by other programs, making it useful for precise text control in toolchains or workflow automation._